 Hydrofluoric acid (HF)

 Hydrogen sulfide (H2S) (typical rotten egg smell)

 Hydroiodic acid (HI)

-Hydrogen bromide (is the correct name for hydrobromic acid in the gas phase)
+Hydrogen bromide (the correct name for hydrobromic acid in the gas phase)

-Hydrogen chloride (this is the correct name for hydrochloric acid in the gas phase)
+Hydrogen chloride (the correct name for hydrochloric acid in the gas phase)

 Sulfur dioxide (SO2)